FreeRTOS/FreeRTOS/FreeRTOS/Demo/CORTEX_M3_MPS2_QEMU_GCC/Readme.md

 (gdb) c
 ```
 ## Demo
-This Demo implemets the blinky demo, the user should expect the word
+This Demo implements the blinky demo, the user should expect the word
-"blinking" to be repeatedly prited on the screen
+"blinking" to be repeatedly printed on the screen.